Get More Involved with SMPSKC: join a committee!

 The Communications Committee serves as the liaison between the chapter and the local, regional and national press, and is comprised of the following:

-Public Relations: An overall public relations program that promotes the Kansas City Chapter, the built and natural environment industry, and the profession of services marketing.
+Social Media: An overall brand building campaign that promotes the Kansas City Chapter, the built and natural environment industry, and the profession of services marketing.

 Newsletter: The SMPS Kansas City newsletter is electronically published multiple times throughout the year and is distributed to our entire membership as well as member prospects.